Fall 2022: Journeys in Genealogy

 Heading out from our hotel in the Rhine River valley, we'll drive through the hills and woods of the scenic Vosges mountains, stopping at Lièpvre, Saint-Dié-des-Vosges, Étival-Clairefontaine, and Raon L'Étape, with stops to visit old churches where ancestors of ours were baptized.
 Where possible, we plan to have an opportunity to meet with local residents, including mayors, church officials, local historians, and even delighted members of the press.
 Such events were a superb (if not the most important) part of last year's tour, and Cathy will be busy in the coming months trying to arrange several such visits and interactions with locals along the way.

-Following a stop at the famous hot springs in Vittel, another family home and source for one of France's most popular bottled water companies, we'll turn north for two more stops in Maixe and Pont-á-Mousson, two family towns/cities in the Lorraine part of France.
+Following a stop at the famous hot springs in Vittel, another family home and source for one of France's most popular bottled water companies, we'll turn north for a stop in Pont-á-Mousson, for our final ancestry city in the Lorraine part of France.

-We'll pass through the viilage of Flirey, where American troops first went into action to take back the Saint Mihiel salient - a deep incursion by German forces in WWI to sever a major rail line that hampered French efforts in that brutal war.
-We'll stop a little known, yet absolutely breathtaking, American WWI monument sitting atop the Butte de Montsec, a prominent feature in the terrain that commanded the valley below - and was taken back for France by the Americans at a high cost.
+We'll pass through the viilage of Flirey, where American troops first went into action to take back the Saint Mihiel salient - a deep incursion by German forces into French territory during the first year of WWI.
+We'll stop a little known, yet absolutely breathtaking monument sitting atop the Butte de Montsec, a prominent feature in the terrain that commanded the valley below - and was taken back for France by the Americans at a high cost.

 Our journey for the day will end when we reach the city of Verdun, a sleepy and tranquil place with a history like very few others.